 - venomous snakes (safely within in their habitats/enclosures of course) such as rattlesnakes, cobras, and mambas

-- 21 species of crocodilians (the second largest collection in the country) with alligators, crocodiles, and caimans
+- 22 species of crocodilians (the second largest collection in the country) with alligators, crocodiles, caimans, and gharials.

 - non-venomous snakes such as king snakes, ball pythons, and gopher snakes